semestry/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Documentation

 Does this change require updating the product documentation or help page?
-If yes, are these taken care of?
+If yes, has this been taken care of?
 Or has a separate work item been created (reference here)?

 ## Upgrade notes for breaking changes